energy-coresky/acl/README.md

 # Access control list

 Production ware.
-Use this product if your application need access control manager.
+Use this product if your application require access control manager.

 This ACL ware support simple and extended mode for manage access for CRUD operations.
 CUD operation logging configurable at the ware installation stage.